EPCCed/2024-11-04-archer2-intro-develop/_episodes/02-system-overview.md

 ### Solid State

-The solid state storage system is available on the compute nodes and is designed for the highest read and write performance to improve performance of workloads that are I/O bound in some way.
-Access to solid state storage resources is controlled through the Slurm scheduling system.
-The solid state storage is not backed up in any way.
+The solid state storage (NVMe) system is available on the compute nodes and is designed for the highest read and write performance to improve performance of workloads that are I/O bound in some way.
+Projects do not by default have storage allocated for their users on the solid state file system, but can request it.
 There is a total of 1.1 PB usable space available on the solid state storage system.

-Data on the solid state storage is transient so all data you require before a job starts or after a job finishes must be *staged* on to or off of the solid state storage.
-We discuss how this works in the Scheduler episode later.
+Data on the solid state storage is intended as scratch and transient so all data you require before a job starts or after a job finishes must be *staged* on to or off of the solid state storage.
+To enforce this policy, any files which have not been accessed in more than 28 days are periodically deleted.

 ### RDFaaS